thelittlewonder/fedora-analysis/homescreen.md

 # Home Screen
 ## Position of Fedora logo
-The first thing that greets the user after the opening is the Fedora logo at the centre.
+The first thing that greets the user after opening the app is the Fedora logo at the centre.
 At the first glance, it is not sure if the logo is clickable and does something (It doesn’t).
 The fact that it is surrounded by 4 clickable elements doesn’t help the case.
 >Every extra unit of information in a design competes with the relevant units of information and diminishes their relative visibility

 <img src="./images/HomeScreenNav.png" height="400px" width="auto">